islamrahat735/ENSF480-Property-Management-System/ReadMe.md

 Go to the directory with propertyms.jar and run the following command

 ## Run the Program:
-Simply click on the jar file propert
+Simply click on the jar file propertyms.jar

 Using the Database: You will need to install MySQL on your system and create a new user